dcos/examples/spark/1.9/README.md

 ![Spark finished job](img/spark-finished-job.png)

-Alternatively, you can use the CLI to verify the job status:
+Alternatively, you can use the CLI to verify (as shown in the example below) the completion of the job.
+This will change based on when you run the status command:

 ```bash
 $ dcos spark status driver-20170413182142-0001